-We believe that cash flows from operations and the available Credit Facility will be sufficient to satisfy our future capital expenditures, grower recruitment efforts, working capital and other financing requirements for at least the next twelve months.
+We believe that cash flows from operations, the available Credit Facility, and other sources will be sufficient to satisfy our future capital expenditures, grower recruitment efforts, working capital and other financing requirements for at least the next twelve months.
 We will continue to pursue grower recruitment opportunities and expand relationships with retail and/or foodservice customers to fuel growth in each of our business segments.
 We have a revolving credit facility with Bank of America as administrative agent and Merrill Lynch, Pierce, Fenner & Smith Inc. as joint lead arranger and sole bookrunner, and Farm Credit West, as joint lead arranger.
 Under the terms of this agreement, we are advanced funds for both working capital and long-term productive asset purchases.
 Total credit available under this agreement is \$80 million and will expire in June 2021.
+We expect to refinance our line of credit before June of 2021.
 Upon notice to Bank of America, we may from time to time, request an increase in the Credit Facility by an amount not exceeding \$50 million.
-For our current credit agreement, the weighted-average interest rate was 2.5% and 3.8% at April 30, 2020 and October 31, 2019.
-Under these credit facilities, we had \$45.0 million outstanding as April 30, 2020.
+For our current credit agreement, the weighted-average interest rate was 1.9% and 3.8% at July 31, 2020 and October 31, 2019.
+Under these credit facilities, we had \$24.6 million outstanding as July 31, 2020.
 There was nothing outstanding as of October 31, 2019.